top of page

 PLANNING FOR BRITISH RESISTANCE 1939 -1945

-Ground-breaking study of the complex network of organisations that evolved to combat any Nazi invasion of Britain and to provide the basis of a long term resistance movement.
+The original ground-breaking study of the complex network of organisations that evolved to combat any Nazi invasion of Britain and to provide the basis of a long term resistance movement.
 This is set within the context of a battle between the Secret Intelligence Service and the War Office for the control of irregular warfare.
-The book contains the most detailed analysis published to date, based on original documentary sources and fully-referenced, of the GHQ Auxiliary Units and their Special Duties Branch, forensically cutting through the mythology that this was the 'British Resistance Organisation'.
-The book also contains the first in-depth publication of the shadowy SIS resistance organisation (known only as Section VII or 'DB's organisation'), with hitherto unpublished documentary evidence.
+The book contained the most detailed analysis published to date, based on original documentary sources and fully-referenced, of the GHQ Auxiliary Units and their Special Duties Branch, forensically cutting through the mythology that this was the 'British Resistance Organisation'.
+The book also contained the first in-depth publication of the shadowy SIS resistance organisation (known only as Section VII or 'DB's organisation'), with hitherto unpublished documentary evidence.
 The significance of the Home Guard industrial sabotage units and the innovative guerrilla school at Osterley Park is also considered.

-Published by Pen & Sword, 2015
+Published by Pen & Sword, 2015.
+Now updated in 2024 as Britain's Guerrilla Army.

 MYTH AND REALITY: